Canon 1D X Mark II vs Sigma fp

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the fp are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the fp does not have a direct predecessor.
+The fp is a recent model that features in the current product line-up of Sigma.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sigma websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Sigma fp – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.